h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

   can download from our `download page <https://www.h2o.ai/download/#sparkling-water>`_.
   It has been moved from ``assembly/build/libs`` to just ``jars``.

+- H2OSVM has been removed from the Scala API.
+We have removed this API as it just wrapping Spark SVM and complicates are future development.
+If you still need to use H2OSVM, please use `Spark SVM <https://spark.apache.org/docs/latest/mllib-linear-methods.html#linear-support-vector-machines-svms>`__ directly.
+All the parameters remain the same.
+We are planning to expose proper
+  H2O's SVM implementation in Sparkling Water in the following major releases.

 From 3.26 To 3.28.0
 -------------------